hiflyin/Feature-Stuff/README.md

 ## How to use it

+< see the description of each function/ algorithm >

 Example on extracting interactions form tree based models and adding them as new features to your dataset.